Corporation e-File FAQs

 Can a permanent waiver be granted?

 No, the requirement cannot be permanently waived.
-Arrangements must be made to comply with the electronic filing and payment requirements for Taxable Year 2013.
-However, if an additional waiver for Taxable Year 2013 is needed, submit a new Waiver Request before the due date for filing the return.
+Arrangements must be made to comply with the electronic filing and payment requirements.
+However, if an additional waiver is needed, submit a new Waiver Request before the due date for filing the return.
 Customers must request a waiver each year until they have the means to file electronically.